relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Highlighting

-By default, Trace creates a “Trace Persistent Highlight Set” that is populated with **all** terms present in the workspace.
-In addition, the “Trace Rules Persistent Highlight Set” captures only terms currently associated with any Rule.
+By default, Trace creates a `Trace Persistent Highlight Set` that is populated with **all** terms present in the workspace.
+In addition, the `Trace Rules Persistent Highlight Set` captures only terms currently associated with any Rule.
 You can have many terms you want to use for highlighting purposes only, and not necessarily as part of matching any specific Rule.
 You can adjust the order in which they are displayed in the viewer.